jalalmostafa/SciTS/README.md

 ## Workload Definition Files

-you can open App.config.default, edit it and save it as App.config.
+you can open Default-App.config edit it and save it as App.config.
 It has following content:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>